Why you should join us

 What to expect

-Throughout the day, we cover topics, encourage discussion and perform engaging ‘workshop’ style activities to get you engaged, thinking and feeling empowered.
-We know that there is an important shift that is happening with women in the world of business and entrepreneurship, and we believe that this day long conference is an important format to cover important, relevant topics that empower, support, and encourage our business community of women to understand their advantage and use that knowledge as power!
+Throughout the day, we cover topics, encourage discussion, and host engaging ‘workshop’ style activities to get you thinking and feeling empowered.
+There is an important shift happening with women in the world of business and entrepreneurship, and we believe that this day-long conference is the perfect arena to cover important, relevant topics that empower, support, and encourage the women of our business community.
+We want to understand our advantage and use that knowledge as power!

 2022 Event Agenda

 8:30 AM – 9:30 AM